 Taj Mahal is one of the Seven Wonders of the World.
 The monument is also regarded as an eternal symbol of love.
 The Taj is a mind-blowing and intricate mausoleum built to honor the late Mumtaz Mahal.
 The Taj was built by Emperor Shah Jahan in memoir of his dearest wife Mumtaz Begum.

-Let us dwell into some of the lesser known interesting facts about the Taj Mahal:
+Some lesser known interesting facts about the Taj Mahal

 What was Shah Jahan’s mighty perception behind building the Taj?